LSSTDESC/desc-continuous-integration/docs/desc/ci/ci_at_nersc.rst

 tutorial only work for a single chosen branch of the repository, and that each trigger will run a full CI job at *NERSC*.

-.. note:: You must modify the URLs and project numbers in ``.gitlab-ci.yml`` workflow to your own.
+You must modify the repository URLs and *GitLab* project numbers (found under *Settings -> General* in *GitLab*) in the template workflow to your own.

 .. literalinclude:: ../../../.github/workflows/ci_nersc_template.yml
    :language: yaml